Stradex/librecoop-rbdoom3bfg/README.md

 	You don't need FFmpeg to be installed.
 You can turn it off by adding -DFFMPEG=OFF and -DBINKDEC=ON to the CMake options.
 It is enabled by default because the bundled libbinkdec is slow during development if compiled for Debug mode.

+3. Checkout the source code into a new `DoomCode` directory

+		> git clone --recursive https://github.com/RobertBeckebans/RBDOOM-3-BFG.git DoomCode

-3. Generate the Makefiles using CMake:
+4. Generate the Makefiles using CMake:

-		> cd neo/
+		> cd DoomCode/neo/
 		> ./cmake-linux-release.sh

-4. Compile RBDOOM-3-BFG targets with

-		> cd ../build
+5. Compile the engine and tools in `DoomCode/build/` with

-		> make
+		> make -j<number of your cores>

+6. Copy the base folder of your `Steam/steamapps/common/DOOM 3 BFG Edition/base/` over to `DoomCode/base/` See also [Getting the Game Data](#installation)

+7. [`OPTIONAL`] Download https://www.moddb.com/mods/rbdoom-3-bfg/downloads/rbdoom-3-bfg-130 and unpack it over your DoomCode/ folder and then run in `DoomCode/`

+		> git checkout .

+	With this the local git files are newer for the files that have the same names.

+8. Copy `DoomCode/build/RBDoom3BFG` to `DoomCode/`

+9. Start the game in `DoomCode/`

 ---
 # Compiling on macOS <a name="compile_macos"></a>